material-motion/material-motion/starmap/specifications/properties/README.md

 ## Overview

-The two primary flows of information that we care about are:
+There are two flows of information in reactive architecture:

-- **Inputs**: values that are read into a reactive motion stream.
+- **Inputs**: values that are read into a stream.
-- **Outputs**: values that are written from a reactive motion stream.
+- **Outputs**: values that are written from a stream.

 ### Systems generate dynamic values

 A **system** is a MotionObservable connect function that generates values and emits them to a MotionObservable.
-Systems can be thought of as entry-points for reactive motion.
+Systems can be thought of as entry-points for streams.
 Systems are generally **reactively configurable**, meaning changes to their configuration will be immediately reflected in the values they emit.

 Some example systems include: